 "They choose wisely, in the end.
 The Black Orcs never would've treated them as we do.
 I think they make for the finest cannon fodder.
 Indeed, they have been fodder for the Hellcannons.
 Their speed is unquestionably the most impressive trait about them.
 Certainly not the speed of their thoughts, of course, but of their mounts.
 We often range our cannon by gauging the movements of their forward lines.
 If a few of them get annihilated in the initial ranging shots, no great loss.
 None of us are under any illusions though.
 We regard them as eminently expendable.
 They betrayed their own, they will certainly betray us.
-In fact, many of their boldest Khans have made it quite clear that they will happily flee allowing us to be overrun if more."
+In fact, many of their boldest Khans have made it quite clear that they will happily flee allowing us to be overrun if a battle ever turns against us.
+The arrangement is more than suitable.
+We detest them, they detest us, but all of us hate everybody else more."